Completions to Discrete Probability Distributions in Log-linear Models: Describing the Completable Region

 and $E = \{4,5\}$.
 We use coordinates $x$, $y$, $z$, $u$, $v$ for $\mathbb{R}_{\ge 0}^5$.
 The polytope $P_A$ is a triangle containing two interior points as illustrated in Figure \ref{fig:blob} and the defining ideal $I_A$ is generated by three binomials,

-We first consider the portion of the algebraic boundary which is the image of the branch locus.
+We first consider the portion of the algebraic boundary which is the image of the singular locus.
 The kernel $\ker A_E^T$ is generated by the single vector $\omega = (1,-4,1)$ so that we may write $\nu = (5,0,-5,0,0)$ and

 As the ideal